natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     $ sqlite3 dhcp_snooping.db "SELECT name FROM sqlite_master WHERE type='table'"
     dhcp

-Now it is necessary to write information from the output of *sh ip dhcp snooping binding* command to the table (dhcp_snooping.txt file):
+Now it is necessary to write information from the output of "sh ip dhcp snooping binding" command to the table (dhcp_snooping.txt file):

 ::